reduxjs/reselect/README.md

 * Selectors are efficient.
 A selector is not recomputed unless one of its arguments change.
 * Selectors are composable.
 They can be used as input to other selectors.

 **Note: Reselect 1.0.0-alpha has been released on NPM.
-Please check the [release notes](https://github.com/faassen/reselect/releases/tag/v1.0.0-alpha) and [work in progress documentation](https://github.com/faassen/reselect/tree/1.0.0_WIP).**
+Please check the [release notes](https://github.com/faassen/reselect/releases/tag/v1.0.0-alpha) and [new documentation](https://github.com/faassen/reselect/tree/1.0.0_WIP).**

 ## Installation
     npm install reselect